Peterpiotr/siguren-documentation/docs/source/archives/en-cours-user-manual-rev-2-en-borssele.rst

 ----------------------------------

    |image66|\ *The casing plug cover (see figure 4) should never be
-   dismantled, except by a person qualified by SIGUREN.
-The damping chamber is calibrated by SIGUREN according to the installation specifications.
+   dismantled, except by a person qualified by SIGUREN technologies.
+The damping chamber is calibrated by SIGUREN technologies according to the installation specifications.
 After calibration, the casing plug cover is riveted to prevent its dismantling.
 Every cover removal by an unauthorized operator will void warranty.*